cmelnulabs/compi/README.md

 - Comparisons: `== != < <= > >=` map to VHDL comparisons; numeric literals/identifiers are cast using `to_unsigned/to_signed/unsigned(...)` as appropriate
 - Logical: `&& ||` are emitted as boolean `and/or` after booleanizing each operand as `(unsigned(expr) /= 0)` if not already boolean
 - Unary: `-x` (unary minus) and `!x` (logical not). `!x` becomes `not ( ... )` if boolean; otherwise `(unsigned(expr) = 0)`
+- Control flow: `while` loops, `break`, and `continue` statements are supported and mapped to VHDL loop constructs

 ## 🗺️ Roadmap